 - When a molecule has several resonance structures, its overall electronic energy is lowered, making it more stable.

 Bond order =

-(ii) In the case of charge separation, if the adjacent atoms bear the same change then the electrostatic repulsion will destabilise the structure.
+- In the case of charge separation, if the adjacent atoms bear the same change then the electrostatic repulsion will destabilize the structure.

-(ii) Placement of opposite charge on the adjacent atoms stabilises the system through an electrostatic interaction.
+- The placement of opposite charges on the adjacent atoms stabilizes the system through electrostatic interaction.

-(iv) The canonical forms in whch the negative charge resides on the electrnogative atoms contribute more.
+- The canonical forms in which the negative charge resides on the electronegative atoms contribute more.